LesleyForsyth/FLSIT735/Course 3/Week 6/6-6-onion-routing-2.md

 ## Boxes within boxes

 Imagine that we have a message "DATA" that we want to send to Alice (See picture below).
 Alice has a red secure box, so we put the message inside Alice's box.
 But, we need to send the message through Bob, and Bob has a purple secure box.
 So we put Alice's red secure box inside Bob's purple secure box.
-This is not the end, Bob says the receives messages from Charley only.
+This is not the end, Bob says he receives messages from Charley only.
 Hence we put everything insider Charley's cyan secure box.

 ![GitHub Logo](./images/onion-encryption.jpg)
 <!---